Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Going from zero word recognition to being able to read first sentences will be by far the biggest step for any child learning to read.
 So with this step it’s critical to make sure you set the right foundation.
 After that, you’ll be able to let your child’s interests guide you.
 But for starting out right now, just get a beginner book and follow the steps below.

 Make sure beginner books are truly beginner-based.
-Some Level 1 or Pre-Reader books in the early reader series that you can find at libraries may be appropriate, but even many of these are too advanced when you’re starting from zero.
+Some Level 1 or Pre-Reader books in the early reader series that you can find at libraries may be appropriate, but even many of these are too advanced when you’re starting from absolute zero.

 - Big font